What is AA WCAG 2.2 Accessibility Standard?

 - Hidden Controls- Level AA: This requires controls that are relevant to completing a process on the site (e.g. filling out and submitting a form) be consistently visible, and not only appear on hover.

-- Accessible authentication – Level A: This states that the path through authentication which does not require a cognitive function test, which includes memorizing passwords, and therefore the password field should be allowed to be filled by a password manager extension.
+- Accessible authentication – Level A: This states that there must be a path through authentication which does not require a cognitive function test.
+This includes memorizing passwords, and therefore the password field should be able to be filled by a password manager extension.

 - Redundant entry- Level A: This means you should not require users to input the same information multiple times, such as a allowing a user to confirm that the billing and shipping address are the same rather than requiring them to enter it twice.